caysonjh/iDose_Prediction_Model/README.md

 ### 3. Install VSCode

 Once Anaconda has been installed, install [VSCode](https://code.visualstudio.com/download), which serves as a code/text editor and will be the platform through which we run the program.
+Open VSCode through the anaconda navigator.

 ### 4. Install Required Packages

 Open the folder that was downloaded to your commputer in VSCode.
 Create a terminal by selecting **Terminal** → **New Terminal**.
-The required packages can be installed by running the following 2 commands:
+The required packages can be installed by running the following commands:

 ```
 conda env create -f environment.yml
 conda activate iDose_Prediction
+pip install plotnine
+pip install shap
+pip install xgboost
+pip install umap
+pip install hdbscan
 ```

 You are now ready to run the program